Fluntin/Software-Engineering/Laboration2/README.md

-Certainly!
-Here's a general README that provides an overview of the project before diving into specific folders:

----

 # Java Game Collection

 Welcome to the Java Game Collection project!
 This repository contains a collection of simple Java games with graphical user interfaces (GUI) implemented using Swing.
 Each game is organized into its respective folder, and this general README will provide an overview of the project's goals and structure.